VikasVashisth/VikasVashisth/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me by ping me.
 ---
-# Installation Guide for Basic Need to Run Selenium Project
+## Installation Guide for Basic Need to Run Selenium Project

-If you want to run your maven project which consists of Selenium Work, either you can use IntelliJ or use maven in terminal for ubuntu OS.
+If you want to run your maven project which consists of Selenium Work, either you can use IntelliJ or use Maven.

+To run the maven project , open the terminal and run these commands.
+`>mvn clean`
+`>mvn test`

-This file has consists installation of,
+In the `Selenium-Basic-Installation-Package` folder consists of,

 <li>Intellij</li>

 <li>Java</li>

 <li>Maven</li>

 <li>Chrome Browser</li>

 <li>FireFox Browser</li>

 To run the shell script, use **./sh "nameofFile".sh**

 Example,
-> ./sh intellij_install.sh
+`> ./sh intellij_install.sh`

 ---
 ## Technologies